brevzin/cpp_proposals/3171_boost_lambda2/boost-lambda2.md

 # Introduction

 As noted in [@P2760R0], there are a lot of function objects for operators in the standard library, but several operators are missing.
-This paper proposes to add the functionality for all the missing operators, but to do it in a different way than by adding function objects.
+This paper proposes to add the functionality for all the missing operators, but to also do it in a different way than simply by adding function objects.

 [@Boost.Lambda2] is a Boost library (writen by Peter) which makes it possible to write very terse, simple operations, by building upon the `std::bind` machinery.
 When Barry was implementing `std::views::zip` [@P2321R2], a range adaptor whose implementation requires forwarding various operators across a `tuple`, Boost.Lambda2 provided a very nice way to implement those operations.
 Here is a comparison between a hand-written lambda solution, function objects, and the placeholder solution that Lambda2 offers: